Lower bounds on Bourgain's constant for harmonic measure: Estimates for harmonic measure

 \begin{corollary} Suppose $n=4$.
 For all integers $m\geq 7$ and dimensions $3.999999\leq s\leq 4$, \end{corollary}

 \begin{proof} In \eqref{O-def}, take $n=4$ and $k=1$.
 Bound the factor $m^{4-s}/(1-m^{2-s})$ appearing in $O(4,m,s)$ using the assumption $s\geq 3.999999$.\end{proof}

-A closed \emph{rectangle} in $\RR^{n}$ is any set $H$ of the form $H=[x_1,x_1+s_1]\times\cdots\times [x_n,x_n+s_n]$ with \emph{side lengths} $s_1,\dots,s_n>0$.
-Iterating the strong Markov property, we obtain an estimate on harmonic measure of the portion of the boundary lying inside a sequence of nested rectangles.
+A \emph{rectangle} in $\RR^{n}$ is a set of the form $[x_1,x_1+s_1]\times\cdots\times [x_n,x_n+s_n]$ with $s_1,\dots,s_n>0$.
+Iterating the strong Markov property, one gets an estimate on harmonic measure of the portion of the boundary lying inside a sequence of nested rectangles.
 Brownian motion cannot reach the innermost rectangle without passing through the outer rectangles.

 \begin{lemma} Let $n\geq 3$ and let $\Omega\subsetneq\RR^{n}$ be a domain.
 Let $H_1,\dots,H_k$ be rectangles in $\RR^{n}$ that are strictly nested in the sense that $H_k\subset\interior{H_{k-1}}$, $H_{k-1}\subset\interior H_{k-2}$, \dots, $H_2\subset\interior{H_1}$.
 Write $G'_i=\Omega\cap\partial(\Omega\setminus H_i)\subset\partial H_i=G_i$ for each $i$.
 If $X\in \Omega\setminus H_1$, then (Except for the final instance, $G_k$, all instances of a `$G$' in the formula are $G'_i$.)\end{lemma}